-A detailed report listing the main areas of under and over spend will be presented to Council on 17 July 2018.
+A detailed report listing the main areas of under and over spend will be presented to Council in July 2021.

 Housing Revenue Account (HRA)

 The Housing Revenue Account (HRA) summarises the transactions relating to the provision, maintenance and management of the Council's Housing stock.
 The HRA is a ring fenced account which has to be self-financing and cannot be subsidised by the General Fund.